Carpet flooring care & maintenance

 - Allow floors to dry completely before walking on them to assure that moisture will not pick up dirt from the bottom of your footwear.
-Call Express for their recommended, in stock, cleaning products.
+Call Express for a recommendation on cleaning products.

-- Tile flooring is very durable and stable, however it is not indestructible.
-Heavy objects can chip and/or break tiles.
-Always lift and replace all furniture and/contents when moving them throughout the tiled area.
+- Tile flooring is very durable and stable, however, it is not indestructible.
+Heavy objects can chip and break tiles.
+Always lift and replace all furniture when moving them throughout the tiled area.
 Dragging heavy items or furniture can scratch or damage your tile flooring.
-All product warranties are void from damage caused by pets and customer abuse and/or neglect.
+All product warranties are void from damage caused by pets and customer abuse or neglect.

-- Spills do happen, wipe up as quickly as possible, using a white cloth, colored cloth may not be color fast and will leave the fabric dye on the surface.
+- When spills happen, wipe them up as quickly as possible using a white cloth.
+The colored cloth may not be colorfast and will leave the fabric dye on the surface.

-- Most vinyl companies recommend using a no rinse vinyl cleaner.
-Even though it says no rinse it is always recommended to rinse with clean warm water.
+- Most vinyl companies recommend using a no-rinse vinyl cleaner.
+Even though it says not to rinse, it is always recommended to rinse with clean, warm water.

-- Do not use paste, wax, or liquid wax or any mop and shine products.
+- Do not use paste, wax, or any mop and shine products.

-- Do not use the beater bar on the vacuum when vacuuming the floor, for this may leave scratch marks in the surface, you should use suction only.
+- Do not use the beater bar on the vacuum when vacuuming the floor because it can leave scratch marks on the surface.
+You should only use suction.

 - Do not use abrasive scrubbing brushes.
 A microfiber mop system is a great mop to use.
-Call Express for their recommended in stock, cleaning products.
+Call Express Flooring for their recommendation on cleaning products.

-- If using a wheeled dolly to move furniture or appliances, place a clean sheet of plywood or other protective layer over your vinyl flooring to prevent tearing and scuffing.
+- If using a dolly to move furniture or appliances, place a clean sheet of plywood or another protective layer over your vinyl flooring to prevent tearing and scuffing.

-- Vinyl flooring is very durable, however it is not indestructible.
+- Vinyl flooring is very durable, but it is not indestructible.
 Heavy objects can tear and/or mare your flooring.
-Always lift and replace all furniture and/contents when moving them throughout your home.
+Always lift and replace all furniture when moving them throughout your home.
 Dragging heavy items or furniture can scratch, indent, or tear your flooring.
-All product warranties are void from damage caused by pets and customer abuse and/or neglect.
+All product warranties are void from damage caused by pets and customer abuse or neglect.

 - Use felt floor protectors on chairs and other furniture.
 As a general rule, the heavier the item the wider the floor protector you should use.
 Heavy items or furniture can and will indent your vinyl flooring if the flooring is not properly protected.

-Keep the dirt/soil out.
-Use walk off mats and all entrances and other areas to keep outside dirt and moisture from being tracked onto your flooring.
-Clean these mats frequently & keep your garages, sidewalks, and entrances free of excessive dirt.
+Keep dirt out of vinyl planks.
+Use walk-off mats at all entrances of your home to keep dirt and moisture from being tracked onto your flooring.
+Clean these mats frequently and keep your garage, sidewalks, and porches free of excessive dirt.
 Mats should have a non-rubberized backing and be marked as “non-staining”.

-- Prevent indentations and scratches by the use on non-staining floor protectors on the legs of chairs, appliances, and all heavy furniture.
-Floor protectors should be at least one in diameter.
+- Prevent indentations and scratches by using non-staining floor protectors on the legs of chairs, appliances, and all heavy furniture.

 - Avoid tracking in tar or asphalt from driveways and sidewalks.

-- Avoid high heel shoes on your floor as they can cause permanent indentations.
+- Avoid wearing high heel shoes on your floor as they can cause permanent indentations.

 - Protect your floors against burns of any kind as extremely hot items can cause permanent damage.